 Citation counts are not comparable across disciplines, e.g. citation counts in Social Sciences and Humanities are lower because researchers are more often publishing in books and conference papers that are not well covered by citation databases.

-Alternative metrics can measure broader, societal impact of your published work, eg, downloads or readings, tweets, reviews, or impact on communities, health, environmental benefits, commercialisation or economic value.
+Alternative metrics can measure the broader, societal impact of your published work, eg, downloads or readings, tweets, reviews, or impact on communities, health, environmental benefits, commercialisation or economic value.

 Citation metrics are only as good as the citation data indexed in each resource.
 No citation database indexes all published works, and no citation database covers all subject areas equally.